 Almost every street in the Pebble Creek community is named for one of the world’s great golf courses, places like “Augusta Circle,” “Spyglass Court,” and “St. Andrews Drive.”

-Exceptions to that are “Birdie,” “Bogie,” and “Slice” Courts, and “Spearman Drive,” named from the original owner of the property.
+Exceptions to that are “Birdie,” “Bogie,” and “Slice” Courts, and “Spearman Drive,” named for the original owner of the property.

 In his initial marketing pitch, Fitch went on to write, “(B)ecause its location fits the goals of College Station’s long range planning, the development enjoys strong support from both City government and the Economic Development Foundation.
 College Station already has built a new water tower (at Tower Point), wastewater (t)reatment plant and sewer trunk lines to serve this area.”

 Fitch called the project a “joint venture” with Young Brothers Contractors of Waco.

 F.M.
 Young, as CEO of his company, was well known in the highway construction business.
 In fact, his company widened State Highway 6 south of College Station at about the same time that his company became involved with Fitch’s Pebble Creek venture.

 According to multiple sources, Fitch was eventually forced to sell out to Young due to financial difficulties.